liviatheresa/liviatheresa/README.md

 ---

 ## 📌 Projects

 **Django Web Project**
-A functional website built with Django as part of my coursework at Christ College of Engineering.
+A fully functional website built with Django as part of my coursework at Christ College of Engineering.

 ---

 ## 🎯 What I'm focused on

 - Building my foundation in Data Science and Machine Learning
 - Exploring entrepreneurship and tech leadership
 - Open to internships and research collaborations